 Business was interrupted by World War I and then by the Russian Revolution of February 1916.
 In October, he married Olga, his boss’s daughter, who had spent a year studying music at the conservatory in St. Petersburg.
 In 1918, under the brutality of Lenin, the Bolsheviks cemented their hold on the revolutionaries.
 After the Armistice, the European allies moved against Russia, further dividing the country.

 Egil and Olga had a son, Leif, my father, who was born in July 1918.
 Exactly one year later, in 1919, the family had to flee for their lives.
 The Red Guards had captured the town and the executions of capitalists had begun.
 Egil, the mill manager, was on the list.
 Somehow the family made it past gunners of the Red Guard, and, by a miracle, out to an English destroyer and escape back to Norway.

 Their second son Theodor (Teddy) was born on Oct.
 31 1919 in a small Norwegian town that, according to tradition, was the home of Santa Claus.
 Over the years, along with the youngest brother Jan, the family returned to Norway for vacations in their home on a fjord south of Oslo.

 In the 1930s the family lived a prosperous life in England where Egil was a timber trader.
 The family was based in London where Egil belonged to a golf club and a chess club.
 Theodor was sent to St. Edward’s School in Oxford and became head of his class and a top athlete.

-The family had settled back in Norway when the country was occupied by the Nazis in April 1940.
-Egil and Olga lived in their summer place across the fjord from wharf and the village, which they reached by boat or on the ice in winter.
+The family was on vacation in Norway when the country was occupied by the Nazis in April 1940.
+Egil and Olga lived in their small house across the fjord from the wharf and the village, which they reached by boat or on the ice in winter.